CAAPIM/Releases/README.md

 ### Android P Now Supported

 As you know, Android P introduced new security features.
 We had to make substantive changes to our Mobile SDK for Android, and we sent out advanced customer notification so you could prepare for these changes.
-For Android P details, see [Android Developers Blog](https://android-developers.googleblog.com/2018/04/protecting-users-with-tls-by-default-in.html).

 Here's a summary of what you need to know about upgrading to Android P: